Lauragra/Office-Add-in-Commands-Samples/AutoOpenTaskpane/automatically-open-a-task-pane-with-a-document.md

 - Specify the pane to be opened automatically.
 - Tag documents to automatically open the task pane.

+>**Important:** The pane that you designate to open automatically will only open if the add-in is already installed on the user's device.
+If the user does not have the add-in installed when they open a document, the autoopen feature will not work and the setting will be ignored.

 ### Specify the pane to open
-To specify the pane to open automatically, set a [TaskpaneId](https://dev.office.com/reference/add-ins/manifest/action#taskpaneid) value of ***Office.AutoShowTaskpaneWithDocument***.
+To specify the pane to open automatically, set a [TaskpaneId](https://dev.office.com/reference/add-ins/manifest/action#taskpaneid) value of **Office.AutoShowTaskpaneWithDocument**.
 You can only set this value on one task pane.
 If you set this value on multiple task panes, the first occurrence of the value will be recognized and the others will be ignored.

     <Action xsi:type="ShowTaskpane">
          <TaskpaneId>Office.AutoShowTaskpaneWithDocument</TaskpaneId>